 Knowing what you want to accomplish by making a significant improvement like an elevator to your home can help you decide whether or not it is a wise investment.
 Having a clear idea of what it means to you to stay in your home, be able to maintain your independence and knowing what your mobility concerns will be as you age in your home can help drive the decision to add an elevator to your property or to choose another means of accessibility instead.

-The addition of an elevator to your home can increase the resale value of the property.
+The addition of an elevator to your home can increase the resale value of the property, for the right home buyer.
 Making this substantial and permanent home modification can be attractive to buyers who are looking to purchase an accessible home.
 On the flip side, some buyers may be turned off by the cost of having an elevator in the home and what was meant to be a home improvement could work against you when it’s time to sell.

 Putting an elevator in your home requires more time for installation and construction than the addition of a vertical platform lift, a stair lift or an inclined platform lift.
 If you need an accessibility solution that can be installed fairly quickly, an elevator may not be able to be ready in time to meet your needs.

 The installation of a residential elevator includes some very invasive construction work that can require additional time and money due to unforeseen issues.
-Choosing to add an elevator to your home can mean weeks of construction noise, dust and, crew members in your space.
+Choosing to add an elevator to your home can mean weeks of construction noise, dust and crew members in your space.
+A through-the-floor elevator can take 2 weeks, whereas an exterior elevator that in essence is like a home addition, can take 3-4 weeks to complete.

 Residential Elevator Experience